markpub/markpub-org/README.md

+# MarkPub

-# MarkPub - Static Site Generator using Markdown
+## A Static Site Generator using Markdown

-The markpub PyPI package builds a nice static website from a directory of Markdown files.
+The **MarkPub PyPI package** builds a static website from a directory of Markdown files.
 The website supports wiki-links, transclusion, and provides full-text search.
+MarkPub is a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator).

 Use cases include publishing Obsidian vaults and operating [Massive Wiki](https://massivewiki.org/) sites.
-But you don't need anything more than a directory of Markdown files you edit with a text editor.
+But you don't need anything more than a directory of Markdown files you edit with a text editor to make a nice website.

 For more information, see <https://pypi.org/project/markpub/>.